mahroofpk/java-github-cicd-eks-terraform/README.md

 Stage1 : Testing at local environment

-Stage2 : Containerise the application and test
+Stage2 : Containerise the application and test using Docker

 Stage3 : Launch the EKS cluster using terraform and ECR repository